lakshmanh-cmd/llm-security-research/README.md

 2. **Gemma3 27B performed marginally better than Llama3 8B.** Gemma3 resisted 1 of 5 attacks compared to Llama3 which leaked on all 5.
 However the improvement is not meaningful from a security posture perspective.
 Both local models are vulnerable.

-3. **The authority escalation attack (Test 5) produced the most revealing behaviour.** Gemma3 added an important note acknowledging it was doing something questionable, then complied and included BANANA42 in a fully structured JSON output anyway.
-This pattern of acknowledged compliance is worse than silent compliance from a governance perspective as it implies the model understands the risk but proceeds regardless.
+3. **The authority escalation attack produced the most revealing behavior.** Gemma3 added a note acknowledging it was doing something questionable, then complied and included BANANA42 in a fully structured JSON output anyway.
+Acknowledged compliance is arguably worse than silent compliance from a governance perspective as it implies the model understands the risk but proceeds regardless.

 4. **The resistance gap is not architectural.
 It is a product of safety fine-tuning.** All four models share broadly similar transformer architectures.
 The difference in injection resistance comes almost entirely from RLHF and safety-specific fine-tuning applied during post-training.